-Non-consensual sexual intercourse is any sexual intercourse, however slight, with any object, by a man or woman upon a man or a woman that is without consent and/or by force.
+Non-consensual sexual intercourse is any sexual intercourse, however slight, with any object, by any person upon another person that is without consent and/or by force.

 Intercourse includes: vaginal penetration by a penis, object, tongue, or finger; anal penetration by a penis, object, tongue, or finger; and oral copulation (mouth to genital contact or genital to mouth contact), no matter how slight the penetration or contact.